lavih/prom/README.md

 ### Dependencies

+* VirtualBox with vboxmanage cli tool ver 5.2.34 - make sure the commands is executable via the user's PATH
-* Ubuntu 16.04
+* Ubuntu 16.04 iso - to create a vm on VBOX
 * Docker version 19.03.8 - installation process on installs.txt file
-* Docker-Compose - 1.25.5 - installation process on installs.txt file
+* Docker-Compose cli tool - 1.25.5 - installation process on installs.txt file
-* VirtualBox with vboxmanage cli tool ver 5.2.34 - make sure the commands is executable via the user's PATH

 ### Installing
 * after we made sure we installed all the dependencies in the "Dependencies" section: